Education System In Pakistan

 For more Quaid e Azam quotes for students.
 Click

 The biggest problem is the gender difference.
-The gender difference is another one of the big problems which are the restriction towards the progressive literacy rate.
-In many areas parents don’t allow their daughters to go for schools and colleges, they are made bound to homes and household work.
+Gender difference is another one of the big problems which is the restriction towards the progressive literacy rate.
+In many areas parents don’t allow their daughters to go to schools and colleges, they are made bound to homes and household work.
 Women are the backbone of any nation they can change the whole nation and for the educated nation, it is necessary to have educated mothers.

 Some of the flaws of the education system in Pakistan.